davestephens/super-awesome-pub-quiz/rounds/recent-news.md

 A. England 30 - 6 Australia

 ### 6.
-Q. Microsoft have just released a new console.
-What's it called?
+Q. British explorer Benedict Allen caused concern following his failure to return on time from a trip deep into which country?

-A. Xbox One X
+A. Papua New Guinea

 ### 7.
 Q. Prince Harry is to marry Meghan Markle, what american TV series is she famous for?